joel4848/Joel4848s-Randomat-Pack/README.md

 _randomat_heirapparently_show_votes_anon_ - Default: 0 - Whether to hide who voted in chat\
 _randomat_heirapparently_allow_self_votes_ - Default: 0 - Whether players can vote for themselves\
 _randomat_heirapparently_allow_detectoclown_ - Default: 1 - Whether jesters/independents/monsters become Detectoclows (if Jingle Jam Roles 2022 is present)\

+## Whose line is it anyway?

+By default, this randomat:
+- Draws a laser along the line each player is looking
+- Has per-player colours for the lasers
+- Shows each player a list of any players who are looking at them
+- Shows colour-matched warning icons for each player looking at them (requires per-player colours to be on)

+_randomat_whoseline_ - Default: 1 - Whether this event is enabled\
+_randomat_whoseline_min_players_ - Default: 0 - The minimum number of players required for this event to start\
+_randomat_whoseline_weight_ - Default: - 1 - The weight this event should use during the randomized event selection process\
+_randomat_whoseline_per_player_colours_ - Default: 1 - Gives each player's view line a unique colour\
+_randomat_whoseline_warn_target_colour_ - Default: 1 - Shows coloured symbols when looked at (requires per-player colours)\
+_randomat_whoseline_warn_target_name_ - Default: 1 - Shows the names of players looking at you\
+_randomat_whoseline_show_lines_ - Default: 1 - Shows the view lines (if for some reason you want to disable that?)

 ## YOU made this personal